 - Teeth that feel loose

 Periodontal disease is one of the leading causes of tooth loss in the United States.
-Try to imagine how disappointing it would to complete an orthodontic treatment or restore a tooth only to lose them to gum disease a few months later.
+Try to imagine how disappointing it would to complete clear aligner treatment or restore a tooth only to lose them to gum disease a few months later.